sul-dlss/sdr-deploy/README.md

 ### Run the deploys

-This command will deploy repositories in parallel.
+This command deploys repositories in parallel.

 ```
 Usage: